 The Company has no property, plant and equipment or intangible assets during the period.
+Accordingly reporting under this regulatory requirement is not applicable.

 (x) Details of Borrowing

 The Company does not have any borrowing from any bank or financial institution on the security of book debtors, stock & other current assets exceeding the limits prescribed, hence no reporting is required on whether the quarterly statement filed with banks or financials institution are in agreement with books of account of the company or not.